-Inside the small room, give the Goht Child two more masks, and then you’ll get asked another strange question.
+Inside the small room, give the Goht Child two more masks and you’ll be asked another strange question.

-The third child wants three masks and will take you to the Gyorg Dungeon, which is very straightforward.
+The third child wants three masks and will take you to the Gyorg mini-dungeon, which is very straightforward.

 Simply put on the Zora Mask and dive into the water, which will come to several forks before you reach the end.
-If you choose wrong, you have to start over and if you choose correctly, you’ll find the child.
+If you choose wrong, you have to start over, and if you choose correctly, you’ll find the child.
 However, there is a Piece of Heart to be found here as well.
-Luckily, I have a map drawn of the area so you can take the correct path.
+This guide contains a map of the area so you can take the correct path.

 To get the Piece of Heart, use any of these routes: